 Your workplace may already have systems in place to support you.
 Review workplace policies and employee assistance programs before initiating a conversation about disclosing bipolar disorder at work, and familiarise yourself with your company’s mental health policies and any Employee Assistance Programs (EAPs) available.
 These resources can offer confidential counselling and support, and knowing the policies will help you understand the official channels for requesting accommodations.

-Guided Conversations in Therapy
+Practising Conversations in Therapy Sessions

 Get Expert Support for Bipolar Disorder Today